neon-bindings/neon/README.md

 # Rust Bindings

-An npm package that automates the process of building native Node modules in Rust.
+Automatically build and load native Rust/[Neon](https://github.com/dherman/neon) modules.

 # Example

-See the [nanny-demo](https://github.com/dherman/nanny-demo) repository for a simple but complete example of a native Rust module built with `rust-bindings`.
+See the [neon-demo](https://github.com/dherman/neon-demo) repository for a simple but complete example of a native Rust/[Neon](https://github.com/dherman/neon) module using `rust-bindings`.

 # Usage